 The Ritherdon passive safety product range

-Ritherdon have a growing range of products that are either tested to EN 12767 themselves (such as the passively safe cabinet) or are particularly suited for use with passively safe products (e.g. the clamping mechanism of the Atlas and Orion retention sockets avoids damage of softer, passively safe poles).
-The links below will take you to more information on each of the Ritherdon passive safety related products.
+Ritherdon has a growing range of crash friendly products that are either tested to EN 12767 themselves (such as the passively safe cabinet) or are particularly suited for use with passively safe products (e.g. the clamping mechanism of the Atlas Retention Socket avoids damage of softer, passively safe poles).